sivaramgs/Build-a-Generative-Adversarial-Neural-Network-for-Fashion-with-Tensorflow/README.md

 ## Building the Generator
-The generator, designed to transform random noise into realistic fashion images through series of upsampling and convolutional layers.
+The generator transforms random noise into realistic fashion images through series of upsampling and convolutional layers.
 ### ![generator_summary](assets/generator_summary.png)

 ## Building the Discriminator
-The discriminator, designed to distinguish the generated fake fashion images through a series of convolutional layers and flattening the dense layer.
+The discriminator distinguishes the generated fake fashion images through a series of convolutional layers and flattening the dense layer.
 ### ![discrimiator_summary](assets/discriminator_summary.png)

-## Training the Model
+## Training the GAN Model
 The creation of a custom subclassed model, FashionGAN, combines both the generator and discriminator.
 The training loop involved alternating steps, training the discriminator and generator to achieve a adversarial learning.

+### Generator Training through Backpropagation
 ### ![generator_training](assets/backpropagation_generator.png)

+### Discriminator Training through Backpropagation
 ### ![discriminator_training](assets/backpropagation_discriminator.png)